-If you are visiting Rome from April to October, you can enjoy an amazing opportunity of visiting the museums after it is officially closed for the public!
+If you are visiting Rome from April to October, you can enjoy an amazing opportunity of visiting the museum after it is officially closed to the public!
 On top of that, you will be able to enjoy a concert inside the Vatican.

-Also, you will get access to some areas normally closed to the public and, of course, see the Sistine Chapel without the crowds – all of this for the same price as the one during the daytime.
+Also, you will get access to some areas normally closed to the public and, of course, see the Sistine Chapel without the crowds – all of this for the same price as the daytime tour.